sukiwp/popup-trigger-url-for-elementor-pro/readme.txt

 = "Not working, my popup doesn't show" =

+- Please check if the popup can be triggered using Elementor's Dynamic Action link.
+If it can't be triggered, then there must be something wrong in your popup configuration, not the trigger URL from our plugin.
-- Please make sure that you have properly set your popup's "Display Conditions" to pages where you want the popup to show.
+- Please make sure that you have properly set the popup's "Display Conditions".
 Otherwise, your popup won't show up.
+- Please make sure that you copied the trigger URL correctly into your link.
 - Please check if there is javascript error that might be caused by other plugins (check your browser's Developer Tools > Console).

-- Please check if the popup can be triggered using Elementor's button widget (with Dynamic Action link).
-If the button can't trigger the popup too, then there must be something wrong in your popup configuration, not the trigger URL.
+Still not working?
+Feel free to [write a ticket](https://wordpress.org/support/plugin/popup-trigger-url-for-elementor-pro/) on the support forum.

 == Frequently Asked Questions ==